Can't Play/Read/Decode DVD? Solve It in 5 Minutes!

 Disclaimer: Digiarty Software does not advocate ripping copy-protected DVDs for any commercial purpose and suggests referring to the DVD copyright laws in your countries before doing so.

-Possible Solution 2: Install A Compatible DVD Decoder & Update Display Driver to Fix Can't Decode DVD Error.+
+Part 3: Install A Compatible DVD Decoder & Update Display Driver to Fix Can't Decode DVD Error

 If you insist on playing DVD on computer with Windows Media Player or Windows DVD player, a third-party DVD decoder is ever needed, which could solve a large part of DVD won't play on Windows 10/8/7/XP.
 If it doesn't work, you can also try to update the graphic driver.